Johnson & Johnson (NYSE:JNJ) Price Target Lowered to $150.00 at Wells Fargo & Co

-Johnson & Johnson (NYSE:JNJ) had its price target lowered by Wells Fargo & Co from $165.00 to $150.00 in a report published on Thursday morning, The Fly reports.
-The brokerage currently has an overweight rating on the stock.
+Johnson & Johnson (NYSE:JNJ) had its price objective cut by Wells Fargo & Co from $165.00 to $150.00 in a research note issued to investors on Thursday morning, The Fly reports.
+They currently have an overweight rating on the stock.

-Other research analysts have also issued research reports about the company.
-Credit Suisse Group reduced their price target on Johnson & Johnson from $170.00 to $159.00 and set an outperform rating on the stock in a research note on Friday, March 6th.
-Barclays raised Johnson & Johnson from an equal weight rating to an overweight rating and increased their target price for the stock from $140.00 to $173.00 in a research report on Thursday, December 19th.
-Argus reaffirmed a buy rating and issued a $155.00 target price (down from $165.00) on shares of Johnson & Johnson in a research report on Friday, March 27th.
-Stifel Nicolaus cut their target price on Johnson & Johnson from $155.00 to $140.00 and set a hold rating on the stock in a research report on Wednesday.
-Finally, Raymond James increased their target price on Johnson & Johnson from $147.00 to $161.00 and gave the stock an outperform rating in a research report on Thursday, January 23rd.
-Three investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and an average price target of $157.50.
+A number of other research firms have also commented on JNJ.
+Argus restated a buy rating and set a $155.00 price target (down from $165.00) on shares of Johnson & Johnson in a research report on Friday, March 27th.
+Barclays upgraded shares of Johnson & Johnson from an equal weight rating to an overweight rating and boosted their price target for the company from $140.00 to $173.00 in a research report on Thursday, December 19th.
+Stifel Nicolaus reduced their price target on shares of Johnson & Johnson from $155.00 to $140.00 and set a hold rating for the company in a research report on Wednesday.
+Morgan Stanley reduced their price target on shares of Johnson & Johnson from $170.00 to $160.00 and set an overweight rating for the company in a research report on Friday, March 27th.
+Finally, Citigroup reduced their price target on shares of Johnson & Johnson from $163.00 to $150.00 and set a buy rating for the company in a research report on Friday, March 27th.
+Three analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
+The stock presently has a consensus rating of Buy and a consensus price target of $157.50.

-In other Johnson & Johnson news, Director William D. Perez purchased 500 shares of the business’s stock in a transaction dated Friday, March 13th.
-The shares were bought at an average price of $127.69 per share, with a total value of $63,845.00.
-Following the completion of the acquisition, the director now owns 16,030 shares in the company, valued at approximately $2,046,870.70.
-The acquisition was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, COO Michael E. Sneed sold 58,128 shares of Johnson & Johnson stock in a transaction that occurred on Thursday, January 30th.
-The shares were sold at an average price of $149.39, for a total value of $8,683,741.92.
-Following the sale, the chief operating officer now directly owns 107,511 shares in the company, valued at approximately $16,061,068.29.
+In other Johnson & Johnson news, Director William D. Perez purchased 500 shares of the business’s stock in a transaction on Friday, March 13th.
+The stock was acquired at an average cost of $127.69 per share, for a total transaction of $63,845.00.
+Following the completion of the transaction, the director now directly owns 16,030 shares in the company, valued at approximately $2,046,870.70.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, COO Michael E. Sneed sold 58,128 shares of the company’s stock in a transaction dated Thursday, January 30th.
+The shares were sold at an average price of $149.39, for a total transaction of $8,683,741.92.
+Following the sale, the chief operating officer now owns 107,511 shares of the company’s stock, valued at $16,061,068.29.
 The disclosure for this sale can be found here.
-Company insiders own 0.27% of the company’s stock.
+Corporate insiders own 0.27% of the company’s stock.

 Johnson & Johnson, together with its subsidiaries, researches and develops, manufactures, and sells various products in the health care field worldwide.
 It operates in three segments: Consumer, Pharmaceutical, and Medical Devices.
 The Consumer segment offers baby care products under the JOHNSON'S brand; oral care products under the LISTERINE brand; beauty products under the AVEENO, CLEAN & CLEAR, DABAO, JOHNSON'S Adult, LE PETITE MARSEILLAIS, NEUTROGENA, and OGX brands; over-the-counter medicines, including acetaminophen products under the TYLENOL brand; cold, flu, and allergy products under the SUDAFED brand; allergy products under the BENADRYL and ZYRTEC brands; ibuprofen products under the MOTRIN IB brand; and acid reflux products under the PEPCID brand.